JacekKac/Grenton/Shelly/README.md

   Shelly device type: Switch

 4. Shelly device preparation.
 Go to http://192.168.0.120 -> Scripts -> Create a script -> Choose a name like "grenton webhook" past the script, save, turn on restart.
+5. In case it's a dobule switch add another script, changing the SwitchId field from 0 to 1.
+6.